85GLC85/shakespeare-m1/README.md

 Using scrolling cursive type to replicate a handwritten style of script for that 16th century feel.
 Moving towards bolder type in later pages more times new roman more futuristic easier to read less cursive.
 An automated feel on the final future page with blocked text using divs.

 Selected from google fonts- Jomhuria and Akaya Telivigala due to the bold yet cursive printed feel of Jomhuria which has an imprinted in ink from  a printing stamp kind of feel to do a heading and Akaya Telivigala for its replication of handwriting.
 Ideally I would have used a handwriting tool using a stylus to copy my own handwriting copying the folio of Shakespeare for the font but I am unsure if such a software is yet available.

+Font Size
+Header In bold like a newspaper headline.
+Easy to see dominates the page.
+Main body text Medium to Large for those who have a visual impairment may still enjoy the site ease of readability is fundamental especially on the cursive script page.

+Images

+Shakespeare's boyhood home and Anne Hathaway's home on Mainpage index.html placing Shakespeare biographically in context through visual imagery which can be elaborated on in the biography Past section to add textual historical detail about the limited information on Shakespeare and his family.
+Furthermore the images are large width 100% to give colour and interest to an otherwise very light background.

 # deployment